athangk/nodejs-auth-n-query/README.md

 # auth-n-query

-Demo nodejs project with jwt authentication, auth middleware for specific route, mongo database queries and event emitter for non required awaiting procedures like adding analytics and a demo sending email service.
+Demo nodejs project with jwt authentication, auth middleware for specific route, mongo database queries, event emitter for non required awaiting procedures like adding analytics and a demo sending email service.

 #### Register and login